asibic/glassalpha/site/docs/getting-started/configuration.md

 # Configuration Design Reference

 !!! warning "Design Documentation"
-    This document describes the **planned** configuration schema for Glass Alpha.
+    This document describes the **planned** configuration schema for GlassAlpha.
 These features are not yet implemented.
 This serves as a design specification for development.

 ## Planned Configuration Structure